 The Galapagos Islands are world-renowned for their biodiversity and astounding endemic species.
-And, below the water, this archipelago offers yet another mind-blowing wildlife experience – exhilarating shark encounters.
-Not only do these islands fall within the infamous Hammerhead Triangle, they also lie at the centre of multiple converging currents, attracting all kinds of sought-after shark species, including silky sharks, tiger sharks, and seasonal whale shark encounters.
+And, below the water, this archipelago offers yet more mind-blowing wildlife experiences – exhilarating shark encounters.
+Not only do these islands fall within the infamous Hammerhead Triangle, they also lie at the centre of converging currents, attracting all kinds of sought-after shark species, including silky sharks, tiger sharks, and seasonal whale shark encounters.

-In this article, we'll introduce you to the types of sharks in the Galapagos and tip you off to when and where to find them.
+In this article, our Galapagos dive travel experts will introduce you to the types of sharks encountered in the Galapagos and tip you off to when and where to find them.
 We'll also share our pro tips for getting up close with these powerful pelagics.
 Keep reading for all the info!

 Scalloped hammerhead sharks